 Please purchase the book on your own, so that you have it before the first class.

 (You'll be reading the Introduction in the book to prepare for our first gathering)

-If you are newer to contemplation, I encourage you to read this book in preparation over the summer:
+If you are newer to contemplation, I encourage you to read this book in preparation:

 Contemplative Prayer; Praying when the well runs dry by Joann Nesser

 With Covid and winter afoot...
 I will be offering this class online using the Zoom meeting platform where you can join in from the comfort of your warm home.
 This will also enable those that live outside of the state to join us.

 SUGGESTED CLASS OFFERING:

 $120 or three monthly payments of $40